-I am running the Sumo Logic Collector with the default heap memory allocation of 128MB, but the Collector appears to use more memory than this.
+I am running the Sumo collector with the default heap memory allocation of 128MB, but the collector appears to use more memory than this.
 Why?

 - The JVMs' own binaries

 - Loaded libraries (including JAR and class files)

 - Control structures for the Java heap